 A wise teacher once told me that the most valuable hour of our day is the hour that we waste.
 He talked about “wasted” time as the moments when there is no input into our brain – moments when are not learning and when we are not being entertained.
 It is in these silences when our brain downloads what has happened to us; it sorts what we learned and experienced; and it draws inferences, conclusion and therefore gains perspective on itself.
 We gain perspective about our lives in moments of where there is NO input.
 This is also where our creativity lives – but that is another article.

 As we approach the hectic holiday season and New Years – I urge you to take a moment to unplug, be board and “waste” some time.
 Start with 10 minutes and see if you can work up to an hour.
 The next question I always get is: “but what do I DO during this time?”
 Wasting time might look like: going for a walk – without a book on tape, doodling, sitting and looking at the leaves as they move in the wind, lie on the floor and stare at the ceiling, take 100 deep breaths or work-out without the TV or radio on.
 Do not: make lists, write the emails you are behind on, clean, fold laundry or sort things.

 I am curious where you brain will take you if you give it a few minutes to wander.
 I imagine you might have a breakthrough idea for your business, relationship or a gift.
 Many clients also report that their hunger for more and more information and entertainment wanes as add in more self-care and moments of silence into their day.

 As always, please reach out with any questions you have about stress, unplugging or wasting time.
 I wish you all a peaceful and (at moments) empty holiday season.

-Ashley Seeger, LCSW is an experienced counselor with offices located in Boulder and Broomfield, CO.
-She specializes in working with couples as they move through life-transitions.
-You can find more information about individual counseling here.
+Ashley Seeger, LCSW is an experienced counselor with offices located in Boulder.
+She specializes in working individuals as they break the pattern of staying in toxic relationships.
+Learn more about individual counseling with Ashley.